zposten/cubicle/content/posts/git-time-travel-pt1.md

 Those, as you're probably aware, are your Git commits.
 For every commit, you're shown:

 - The commit hash.
 The SHA-256 hash of every commit in your repository will be unique.
-If you change anything about this commit, the hash will change.
-We'll talk more about this later
+If you change any of the three pieces of the commit mentioned eariler (content, commit message, parent), the hash will change
 - The author.
 Specifically it shows the name and email that are set in the user's `.gitconfig` when they made the commit
 - The date the commit was made
 - The entire commit text, both summary and body